Flat-Coated Retriever exercise & Fitness Guide

 Signs of Under-Exercise

 Preventive screening is most valuable when tailored to documented breed risks rather than applied as a generic checklist.
-Watch for early signs of cancer, maintain regular veterinary visits, and keep your dog at a healthy weight — obesity exacerbates nearly every health condition Flat-Coated Retrievers are prone to.
+Watch for early signs of cancer, maintain regular veterinary visits, and keep your dog at a healthy weight — excess weight worsens most of the conditions Flat-Coated Retrievers are prone to.

 Veterinary Care Schedule for Flat-Coated Retrievers

 Veterinary care frequency should adjust as your pet ages.
 Below is the recommended schedule, though your vet may adjust based on individual health for your Flat-Coated Retriever.
-Here is the recommended schedule:
+Use this as a starting point — your vet may adjust based on individual health.

 Life StageVisit FrequencyKey Screenings